 Grounded in our four core principles—affirming individuals, nurturing critical thinking, building community, and fostering democracy—we critically examine existing practices and collaboratively develop new, equitable approaches, transforming classrooms into spaces of fairness and justice.

 Our four full-day sessions are designed specifically for educators, offering a dynamic blend of theory and action to ignite real change in your classrooms.
 We incorporate individual reflection, group work, and a complementary reading list.
-Understanding the demands of the education sector, we’ve tailored our programme for flexibility.
-Whether you prefer to learn during school hours, on weekends, or after school as half days, we’ve got you covered.
-Once you complete our training, you can take it again, at no extra cost.
-This underscores our commitment to building a community of dedicated educators.

 The Big Short: “No one can see a bubble.
 That’s what makes it a bubble.”